andac-demir/Twitter_Sentiment140_BigData_ParallelProcessing/README.md

 We worked with Spark’s Dataframe as data structure in this project and used PySpark MLlib’s Pipeline which is an abstraction speciﬁed as a sequence of stages.
 These stages are run in order and the input DataFrame is transformed as it passes through each stage: tokenizing, extracting feature vectors by HashingTF, and scaling feature vectors by the TFIDF scores.
 For classsification of the tweet sentiment, we fit the scaled features in a logistic regression model at the end.

+## Dataset
+You can download the Sentiment140 dataset [here](http://help.sentiment140.com/for-students)

 ## References
 1. Go, A., Bhayani, R., and Huang, L. Twitter sentiment classiﬁcation using distant supervision.
 CS224N Project Report, Stanford, 1(12):2009, 2009.